Jonathan-Adams2015/csci-2000-personal/Assignments/Assignment-4/README.txt

 This assignment was very time consuming!
 Working with the earthquake map was difficult because the example file wasn't commented well.
 I spent a bunch of time trying to understand why my points of data were behind the earth.

-The part of the assignment with the binary numbers is pretty much impossible to check if the data is being read incorrectly.
+With regards to the part of the assignment with the binary numbers, it is pretty much impossible to check if the data is being read incorrectly.